 - UTGST: The Union Territory Goods and Services Tax is imposed on the Intra UT supply of goods and services

-The State Goods and Services Tax (SGST)
+1) The State Goods and Services Tax (SGST)

 SGST or State Goods and Services Tax is one of the two taxes which is imposed on business dealings of goods and services of every state.
 This tax is levied by the State Government of every state, and it replaces all types of existing state tax such as Entry Tax, Sales Tax, Entertainment Tax, VAT, and so on.
 As per the SGST, the State Government can claim the made revenue.

-The Central Goods and Services Tax (CGST)
+2) The Central Goods and Services Tax (CGST)

-The Integrated Goods and Services Tax (IGST)
+3) The Integrated Goods and Services Tax (IGST)

-IGST or Integrated Goods and Services Tax is imposed on the interstate transactions or business dealings of goods and services.
+IGST or Integrated Goods and Services Tax is imposed on interstate transactions or business dealings of goods and services.
 This tax is also imposed on the goods and services that are imported to market in other states.
 The IGST is imposed only when the goods and services are distributed from one state to another for sales purposes.

-The Union Territory Goods and Services Tax (UTGST)
+4) The Union Territory Goods and Services Tax (UTGST)

 What are the Types of GST Registration in India

-GST Compulsory Registration
+1) GST Compulsory Registration

-GST Voluntary Registration
+2) GST Voluntary Registration

-In the case of a business that deals with services, if the aggregate turnover of the business exceeds Rs.20 lacs and Rs.10 lacs for states under special category but it is not more than Rs.50 lacs, then the dealer can register under the Composition Scheme.
-According to this scheme, the taxpayer should pay up GST at a fixed rate on aggregate turnover of the business and the abidance is lesser than in case of normal GST registration.
+In the case of a business that deals with services, if the aggregate turnover of the business exceeds Rs.20 lacs and Rs.10 lacs for states under a special category but it is not more than Rs.50 lacs, then the dealer can register under the Composition Scheme.
+According to this scheme, the taxpayer should pay up GST at a fixed rate on the aggregate turnover of the business and the abidance is lesser than in the case of normal GST registration.

 Persons Not Liable For Obtaining GST Registration

-- The business that holds aggregate turnover does not exceed more than Rs.40 lacs for goods during the financial year and Rs.20 lacs for business that operates in special category states or Rs.20 lacs for business that deals with services and Rs.10 lacs for business that runs in states under special category.
+- The business that holds aggregate turnover does not exceed more than Rs.40 lacs for goods during the financial year and Rs.20 lacs for a business that operates in special category states or Rs.20 lacs for a business that deals with services and Rs.10 lacs for a business that runs in states under special category.

 - The supply of goods and services that does not come under the provisions of compulsory registration.

-- individuals selling services or goods that are not covered under GST or non taxable under GST.
+- individuals selling services or goods that are not covered under GST or non-taxable under GST.

 - Supply of crops that farmed from the cultivation of land.

-GST Registration Charges for products and services Online
+GST charges for products and services

 The GST rates for basic food items have been kept either nil or at very low rates.
 This is so as essential food items occupy about 50% of the consumer basket and contribute rather significantly to ascertaining that far-flung inflation is kept in check.
-However, the luxury goods and negative items are taxed at a higher rate, this is because to maintain the revenue neutrality for central and state governments.
+However, luxury goods and negative items are taxed at a higher rate, this is because to maintain revenue neutrality for central and state governments.

-5% Slabs: Following are the some of the products and services that fall under 5% GST rates slab: apparel below Rs.
+5% Slabs: Following are the some of the products and services that fall under the 5% GST rates slab: apparel below Rs.
 1000, Branded paneer, food items that are in packets, cReams, Milk powder, frozen vegetables, coffee, Rusk, Pizza bread, Sabudana, cashew nut, spices, fish fillet, kerosene, raisin, medicines, fertilizers, LPG supply, small restaurants, etc.

 12% Slabs: Following are some of the products and services that fall under 12% GST rates: Butter, cheese, almonds, animal fat, sewing machine, packaged dry fruits, biodiesel, cell phones, bio-pesticides, air tickets by business class, etc.

-18% Slabs: Following are some of the products and services that fall under 18% GST rates: camera, biscuits, instant food mixes, tissues, cornflakes, jams, telecom services, pastries and cakes, printers, restaurants in hotels in which rooms rent is around Rs.7500 or more, soups, etc.
+18% Slabs: Following are some of the products and services that fall under 18% GST rates: cameras, biscuits, instant food mixes, tissues, cornflakes, jams, telecom services, pastries and cakes, printers, restaurants in hotels in which rooms rent is around Rs.7500 or more, soups, etc.

-But note that if you are a Director of a Private Limited Company or LLP or OPC then you must apply for Digital Signature for the GST Registration, so in that situation you have to bear the cost to obtain the DSC certificate.
+But note that if you are a Director of a Private Limited Company or LLP or OPC then you must apply for Digital Signature for the GST Registration, so in that situation, you have to bear the cost to obtain the DSC certificate.